Christopher-Force/southeast-solar-contracts-app/README.md

-<h1>Southeast Solar and Roof Solutions Web Application</h1>
+<h1>Encompass Solar Solutions Web Application</h1>
   <p align="left"><strong>This project is now retired after a year of development and maintenance. <br/>[Jan 2022 - Jan 2023]</strong <a href="https://www.linkedin.com/in/christopher-force-dev/">
     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="20"/>
   </a></p>
-<p>Welcome to my repository for the Southeast Solar and Roof Solutions web application!
+<p>Welcome to my repository for our Encompass Solar Solutions web application!
 This project showcases a highly interactive and visually appealing user interface designed for a solar and roof cleaning company.
-I personally developed and maintained it from January 2022 to January 2023.</p>
+This project is actively maintained.</p>
 <h2>Key Features &amp; Accomplishments</h2>
 <ul>
     <li>Designed and built a <strong>responsive user interface</strong> using React.js and Tailwind CSS, ensuring an optimal user experience across various devices and screen sizes.</li>